 The Big Idea

 We are big fans of Warren Buffett and all that he has achieved.
 This point should be kept in mind at all times as you read the content on this website.
-However, we feel that far too much of his success is attributed to his stock picking, rather than his use of the insurance and reinsurance businesses, which are the real drivers of his outsized success.
+However, we feel that far too much of his success is attributed to his stock picking, rather than his use of the insurance and reinsurance businesses for his outsized success.

 Buffett was a hedge fund manager for 13 years.
-He quit cold turkey to go into insurance, reinsurance, and banking, because he could deliver better returns if he managed the assets of an insurer, reinsurer, or bank than he could if he only managed assets for a fund.
-Later on, the government gave him the choice of exiting the insurance and reinsurance businesses or the bank and he sold Illinois National Bank, leaving insurance and reinsurance as his vehicles for outperformance.
+He quit cold turkey to go into insurance, reinsurance, and banking, because he deeply believed he could deliver better returns if he managed the assets of an insurer, reinsurer, or bank than he could if he only managed assets for a fund.
+In 1979, the U.S. government gave him the choice of exiting the insurance and reinsurance businesses or the bank and he sold Illinois National Bank, leaving insurance and reinsurance as his vehicles for outperformance.

 In comparison to returns from a fund or managed account, an insurer, reinsurer, or bank enjoys two advantages.
 The first advantage is a form of leverage.
 In the case of insurers and reinsurers, Buffett calls this “float”.
-In the case of banks, we are referring to term deposits of greater than one year as opposed to demand deposits that are used for paying bills and accessing ATM machines.
+In the case of banks, we are referring to government guaranteed term deposits of greater than one year which can be readily rolled over as opposed to demand deposits that are used for paying bills and accessing ATM machines (which can be withdrawn on a moment’s notice) or debt that is often difficult to roll over.

-The differences between float or term deposits and leverage are significant.
-In an operating company, leverage is converted to assets such as plant and equipment, inventories, and receivables that may not be liquid enough to repay the leverage when it is due.
-In the case of financial assets, leverage usually means a demand loan or deposit, the terms and availability of which can change on a moment’s notice.
+The differences between float or term deposits and demand deposits or debt leverage are significant.
+In an operating company, leverage is converted to assets such as plant and equipment, inventories, and receivables that may not be liquid enough to repay the leverage when it is due and may not be rolled over.
+In the case of financial assets, leverage usually means a demand loan or deposit, the terms and availability of which can change on a moment’s notice (i.e. Bear Stearns, Lehman Brothers, and Northern Rock in the crisis).

 Buffett goes to great lengths to disparage leverage and distinguish it from float.
 Float and term deposits are stable in cost and duration, relatively predictable, and do not require disorderly liquidations of assets to meet an obligation.